Cloud Computing 101: The Cloud is Better than a Hard Drive

 Likewise, deployments are quick.
 In many cases,you can install cloud software applications within hours since you don’t need to update a server and individual PCs.

-Budget is another factor that makes the cloud greater than a hard drive.
+Budget is another factor that makes the cloud better than a hard drive.
 Purchasing laptops or PCs and a physical server is a capital expense, requiring an upfront investment in equipment.
 Cloud computing doesn’t involve these upfront costs, instead functioning with a regular subscription payment.
 As such, it’s classified as an operating expense that doesn’t require annual maintenance and support contracts.
 It’s all-inclusive.

 Lastly, unlike a hard drive or on-premise server that can run out of storage space, the cloud can grow with you.
 It’s scalable, allowing you to pay only or only what storage you actually use, and adjusting for as much storage as you need when you need it.
 Hard drives and server environments lack this on-demand capability.